HTAhackathon2024/.github/profile/README.md

 ### Project ideas
 Use GitHub Discussions to propose and develop an idea for a project.
 This is a great way to engage fellow participants and get inspired.
-Some previous R HTA hackathon project are [here](https://github.com/orgs/HTAhackathon2024/discussions/4).
+Some previous R HTA hackathon projects are [here](https://github.com/orgs/HTAhackathon2024/discussions/4).

 Read or start a Discussion [here](https://github.com/orgs/HTAhackathon2024/discussions).